Chris Shannahan - Principal Investigator

 Peter is a renowned political theologian.
 His research focuses on political and liberation theologies, theology of nature/doctrine of creation, and theologies and philosophies of technology, and cuts across disciplinary boundaries and draws on political theory and philosophy as well as Christian theological traditions.

-Dr Stephanie Denning is Research Fellow at the Centre for Trust, Peace and Social Relations at Coventry University.
+Dr Stephanie Denning is Assistant Professor at the Centre for Trust, Peace and Social Relations at Coventry University.

 Stephanie is a social and cultural geographer whose research focusses on faith responses to poverty, volunteering, and participatory research.
 Stephanie completed her PhD in Human Geography at the University of Bristol in 2018 on volunteering, faith and holiday hunger.